Thelukepet/course/background/spark-notebook.md

     docker run -p 9001:9001 -p 4040-4045:4040-4045 \
       andypetrella/spark-notebook:0.7.0-scala-2.11.8-spark-2.1.0-hadoop-2.7.3-with-hive

-(You could also use the image's hash, which you copy from `docker images`.)
+(You could also use the image's hash, which you would have to copy-paste from `docker images`.)

 The port options tell docker to expose ports 4040-4045 and port 9001.